Exercise Can Benefit Varicose Veins

 What are varicose veins and how do they limit your exercise

 When the veins just below the surface of the skin become damaged and swell up which causes them to fill with blood, these are known as varicose veins.
-They are often painful and cause swelling in the feet and ankles due to the restricted blood flow.
+They are often painful and cause swelling in the feet and ankles due to restricted blood flow.
 Due to them protruding through the skin, they are vulnerable to being knocked and damaged.
 Therefore, it is important to take care when choosing what exercise to do.
 The right type of exercise is considered a good personal therapy treatment to reduce the symptoms of varicose veins.
-Low impact exercise that increases blood flow to your veins are the best options.
+Low-impact exercise that increases blood flow to your veins is the best option.

 Excellent exercise to consider